bhisaac/5eFP/5eFP-SRD-V0.1.md

 The description of each species includes species traits that are common to members of that species.
 The following entries appear among the traits of most species.

 ### Ability Score Increase
 Every species increases one character’s ability score by +1.
-Most species also grant an additional improved ability score at character creation, provided a +1 or +2 is assigned to the listed ability score.
+Most species also grant an additional improved ability score at character creation, providing a +1 or +2 is assigned to the listed ability score.

 ### Age
 The age entry notes the age when a member of the species is considered an adult, as well as the species’ expected lifespan.
 This information can help you decide how old your character is at the start of the game.
 You can choose any age for your character, which could provide an explanation for some of your ability scores.
 For example, if you play a young or very old character, your age could explain a particularly low Strength or Constitution score, while advanced age could account for a high Intelligence or Wisdom.

 ### Alignment
 Most species have tendencies toward certain alignments, described in this entry.
 These are not binding for player characters, but considering why your dwarf is chaotic, for example, in defiance of lawful dwarf society can help you better define your character.

-#### Playable Alignments
-- **GOOD.** Favors the common good for all.
-Fairness and consideration of others.
-- **LAWFUL.** Best able to turn chaos into a degree of order with purpose.
-- **CHAOTIC.** Best able to grow and adapt to changes.
-- **NEUTRAL.** Undecided.
-Understands that there are times and places for each alignment.

 ### Size
 Characters of most species are Medium, a size category including creatures that are roughly 4 to 8 feet tall.
 Members of a few species are Small (between 2 and 4 feet tall), which means that certain rules of the game affect them differently.
 The most important of these rules is that Small characters have trouble wielding heavy weapons, as explained in “Equipment.”